-How many times have you read articles telling you how to save money and invest, but they throw around numbers you’ve never even seen!
+How many times have you read articles telling you how to “save” money and invest, but they throw around numbers you’ve never even seen!

 Unless maybe you’re counting pennies. 😁

 All you can hope is that some day you’ll be earning a fraction of that money they’re talking about so you’ll be able to make some investments.

 When you’re barely making ends meet it’s hard to see where you’re going to find money to invest with.
 When it seems like you’re drowning in bills and loans that’s when it’s most important to take control of every last penny.

 Here is a list of ways to help you climb out of debt:

 There’s something painful about handing over cash to a cashier.
 It makes you think as you purchase things.
 If I use a debit card, I can buy all sorts of stuff.
 But if I’m carrying cash I’m extra careful about how I spend it.

 The other perk to paying cash is that you don’t get yourself further in debt.
 When you start paying cash for things you begin to stabilize your budget and it gives you good ground to move forward on.

 At the end of the day you take out any five dollar bills that are in your wallet and put them in a jar.
 You can do this for however long you want but you may be surprised at how much you can set aside in just a few short months.

 But if you find yourself tight on money there are some things that ARE cheaper to make yourself.
 For example, cleaning products, shampoo, deodorant, laundry detergent, bread, kitchen mixes, yogurt, etc. Just don’t try and make your soap products at the same time as your homemade food…..

 This is a great way to free up any money you have to save.
 Say you budget $100 a month for your electric bill, but it happens to only be $70 that month.
 Take that extra $30 and put it in savings.
-Anytime you have leftover money from your bills do this and you will see a nice bump in your savings.
+Anytime you have leftover money from your budgeted monthly bills do this and you will see a nice bump in your savings.

 Hopefully, these are some helpful tips that can encourage you that there is still hope when you’re not sure how to save!